 Many owners prefer to be hands-on, especially in home care services.
 However, for some, it's just not how they want to run their business.
 It's valuable to know that absentee or semi-absentee ownership is possible under the franchise system.
 The ability to own a business without working in the business can be a huge benefit of owning a franchise.

 Once the foundation of infrastructure and staff is solid, absentee or semi-absentee owners can look elsewhere instead of focusing on the day-to-day of the business.
 This allows them to run other businesses or open other units.

 Caring's CEO: Jeff Salter

-Caring Senior Service is run by the founder and CEO, Jeff Salter.
-He started a home care business in 1991and opened up his model to franchising in 2002.
+Jeff opened up several home care offices before opening his model up to franchising in 2002.
 Today, he still owns and operates multiple Caring locations across the US.
 His offices often serve as test locations for pilot programs to help further the Caring franchise.
 Jeff really does put his money where his mouth is and fully believes in the model.

 And he's not the only one!
 Our VP, Ian Klaes, also owns multiple Caring Senior Service units across the US.
 Together, they show that franchisor-owned units can be a beneficial addition to a franchise system.

 If you're interested in starting a business in home care, we invite you to learn more about Caring Senior Service.
 We hope that you can feel confident working with a franchisor that has such commitment to the success of franchise.
 To learn more about our franchise opportunity, tell us about you.